-The summer 2019 program application is now open.
-The deadline to apply to this Research Experience for Undergraduates (REU) program is Monday, January 28, 2019.
+The summer 2019 program application is now closed.
+Please stay tuned for announcements regarding the deadline to apply to this Research Experience for Undergraduates (REU) program for next year.
 Students are strongly encouraged to apply ahead of the deadline as admissions will be processed on a rolling basis.

 Innovations in cell and tissue engineering - in particular, through additive biomanufacturing and organ-on-chip models - promise to lead to fundamental shifts in health care.
 The University of Maryland's Fischell Department of Bioengineering features leaders in the fields of engineering and microsystems, and has pioneered new approaches to tissue engineering with 3D printing technologies and integrated microsystems.
 This REU site offers undergraduates the opportunity to learn the fundamentals and the techniques to contribute to the future of cell and tissue engineering.

 Immerse students in opportunities to apply knowledge of regulatory science while analyzing the clinical and commercial implications of their research projects.